makezurich/ogd_geodata/README.md

     - the **"Bicycle and Pedestrian Paths"** (befestigt.Strasse_Weg.Velo_Fussweg).
 Those paths exist also outside of the forests of course.
 But I haven't cut them already with the forest borders...
     - Both groundcover areas can be found in *[stzh_foreststreets_pedestrian-nd-bikepathes_groundcover-a.zip](https://github.com/make-zurich/ogd_geodata/blob/master/stzh_foreststreets_pedestrian-nd-bikepathes_groundcover_a.zip)*.
 They can be distincted by the attribute "art_text".

+    - I've added an additional file, that involves the same data +- 5 KM around the borders of the City of Zurich *[extended_stzh_foreststreets_pedestrian-nd-bikepathes_groundcover-a.zip](https://github.com/make-zurich/ogd_geodata/blob/master/extended_stzh_foreststreets_pedestrian-nd-bikepathes_groundcover_a.zip)*

  - 2. **Forest development plan from 2011 (Waldentwicklungsplan 2011)** which contains:
     - hiking network of the Canton Zürich *[ktzh_hiking_network_wep10.zip](https://github.com/make-zurich/ogd_geodata/blob/master/ktzh_hiking_network_wep10.zip)* and